Operator873/SAM/README.md

 # Configuration

-This plugin requires OAuth 1.0a tokens configured on https://meta.wikimedia.org/wiki/Special:OAuthConsumerRegistration/propose.
+This module requires OAuth 1.0a tokens configured on https://meta.wikimedia.org/wiki/Special:OAuthConsumerRegistration/propose.

 * Application name --> Anything you want it to be.
 I suggest SAM
 * Consumer version --> Anything
 * OAuth protocol version --> OAuth 1.0a
-* Application description --> Bot plugin to assist with blocks and locks.
+* Application description --> Bot module to assist with blocks and locks.
 * This consumer is for use only by _____ --> ***YOU MUST CHECK THIS BOX***
 * OAuth "callback" URL --> Blank
 * Allow consumer to specify a callback in requests and use "callback" URL above as a required prefix. --> Unchecked